ML-Chen/queer-hack-2021-intro-to-react/README.md

 const evens = [ 2, 4, 6, 8, 10 ];
 ```

 I've decided I want to divide all my even numbers by 2.
-We can call `*array*.map()` to help us accomplish this!
+We can call `array.map()` to help us accomplish this!

 ```js
 const evens = [ 2, 4, 6, 8, 10 ];
 const newNumbers = evens.map( num => { return num / 2 });
 ```

-We call the `*array*.map()` function for evens to loop through the entire array of even numbers.
+We call the `array.map()` function for evens to loop through the entire array of even numbers.
 The function inside of the parantheses of map takes each number (which we call num) and returns that number divided by 2.

 Now we should have an array with all of our original numbers divided by 2!
 If we go into our browser console and run `console.log(newNumbers);` after entering the previous two lines, we will get the desired output of `[ 1, 2, 3, 4, 5 ]`!